cogeotiff/rio-tiler/docs/v2_migration.md

 ## render

-In *rio-tiler==1.** to create image blob from an array we used `rio_tiler.utils.array_to_image` function.
-We have renamed and slightly refactor the function but it works the same.
+In *rio-tiler==1.** to create an image blob from an array we used the `rio_tiler.utils.array_to_image` function.
+We have renamed and slightly refactored the function but it works the same.

 ```python
 # v1